Julie Italy 31 Comments

 Before diving into things to do at each area, there are a few important things to know first:

-Audience with the Pope: Every Wednesday morning, if the Pope is in town, he will hold an audience in St. Peter’s Square, starting at 9:30 am.
-On Wednesdays, St. Peter’s Basilica does not open until 12:30 pm.
+Audience with the Pope: Every Wednesday morning, if the Pope is in town, he will hold an audience in St. Peter’s Square, starting at 9:00 am.
+On Wednesdays, St. Peter’s Basilica does not open until around 12:30 pm (it opens following the Papal audience).
 The Vatican Museums tend to be less crowded on Wednesday mornings as well, according to our guide.

 St. Peter’s Basilica: It is free to enter St. Peter’s Basilica so you do not need a ticket.
 However, you will go through security to enter the basilica and this queue can be very long, with waiting times over an hour.
 Go early in the morning or late in the day to avoid this long wait.